JS VERY (GIOVANNI TRIMBLE)

 "I adore and care about my clients.
 I love supporting them, and it's mutually beneficial because I feel inspired and humbled from each session.
 I feel called to do this work because it makes me a better person.
 Somehow the right clients have found me to help them...
 It feels like kismet."

 After 2 years of working in private practice, and over 5 years working in the field, Gio has had to turn potential clients away and refer our clients who need specialists or a different type of therapy or coaching.

 "I never want to have to turn potential clients away from that I know are a good fit, and I feel wary about referring my clients out to specialists whom I have never worked with.
 I finally realized that my clients would benefit from a whole team of people working for them who specialized in a variety of areas and issues...And that I could be the one to find that team.

 If I can attract clients who are a good fit, then I can attract like-minded therapists and coaches who are a good fit to work with us.

-I feel excited about giving folx jobs, much-needed vacations, benefits, and a feeling that they belong at a company where they can fully bring themselves and their ideas to the table."
+I feel excited about giving folx jobs, the flexibility to take time off, and a feeling that they belong at a company where they can fully bring themselves, and their ideas to the table."